nasa/cumulus-docs/docs/deployment.md

     $ kes cf deploy --kes-folder iam --deployment <iam-deployment-name> --region <region>

-Note: If this deployment fails with 'API: iam:GetInstanceProfile User: <user ARN> is not authorized to perform: iam:GetInstanceProfile on resource: instance profile <stack-name>-ecs '  then you will need to have your AWS account administrator add createinsteanceprofile, deleteinstanceprofile and getinstanceprofile to the user account associated with the access keys set up earlier in this document.
+Note: If this deployment fails check the deployment details in the AWS Cloud Formation Console for information.
+Permissions may need to be updated by your AWS adminstrator.

 If the `iam` deployment command  succeeds, you should see 4 new roles in the [IAM Console](https://console.aws.amazon.com/iam/home):